AntonBL/antonbl.github.io/about.md

 I am now back in Adelaide looking to pursue a career as a data scientist.
 On the side, I am working on building an escape room and puzzle design business.

-For me, that passion is understanding the complex issues facing our society.
-I am currently building my skills in working with the huge data sets that are being produced on a daily basis.
+For me, my passion is understanding the complex issues facing our society.
+I am currently building my skills in working with large data sets and using them to develop a deeper understanding of these issues.
 This blog is focused sharing my interests in this area.

 You can follow me on twitter [@antonbubnalitic](https://twitter.com/antonbubnalitic).